Brian Kelly (American football coach)

-Brian Keith Kelly (born October 25, 1961) is an American college football.
-He is the head football coach at Louisiana State University (LSU), a position he has held since the 2022 season.
-Kelly served as the head football coach at Grand Valley State University from 1991 to 2003, Central Michigan University from 2004 to 2006, the University of Cincinnati from 2006 to 2009, and the University of Notre Dame from 2010 to 2021.
+Brian Keith Kelly (born October 25, 1961) is an American college football coach.
+He served as the head football coach at Grand Valley State University from 1991 to 2003, Central Michigan University from 2004 to 2006, the University of Cincinnati from 2006 to 2009, the University of Notre Dame from 2010 to 2021, and Louisiana State University (LSU) from 2022 to 2025.
 He led the Grand Valley State Lakers to consecutive NCAA Division II Football Championships in 2002 and 2003.
-Kelly's 2012 Notre Dame team reached the 2013 BCS National Championship Game, while his 2018 and 2020 teams made appearances in the College Football Playoff (CFP).
+Kelly's 2012 Notre Dame team reached the 2013 BCS National Championship Game, while his 2018 and 2020 Fighting Irish teams made appearances in the College Football Playoff.

-Early years
+Early life

-Kelly was born in Everett, Massachusetts, and was raised in a Catholic Irish-American family in Chelsea, Massachusetts.
+Kelly was born in Everett, Massachusetts and raised in a Catholic Irish-American family in Chelsea, Massachusetts.
 He attended St. John's Preparatory School in Danvers, Massachusetts.
 His father was a Boston politician.
-He was a four-year club football player at Assumption College as a linebacker.
-After graduating from Assumption in 1983 with a bachelor's degree in political science he served as linebackers coach, defensive coordinator, and softball coach from 1983 to 1986.
+He was a four-year club football player at Assumption University as a linebacker.
+After graduating from Assumption in 1983 with a bachelor's degree in political science, he served as linebackers coach, defensive coordinator and softball coach from 1983 to 1986.

 Coaching career

 Grand Valley State

 Kelly joined the Grand Valley State University staff in 1987 as a graduate assistant and defensive backs coach for Tom Beck and became the defensive coordinator and recruiting coordinator in 1989.
 Kelly took over as head coach in 1991.
-In his final three seasons the Lakers went 41–2, at one point winning 20 consecutive games.
-The Lakers went 14–0 in 2002 en route to their first national title and went 14–1 in 2003 when they claimed their second National Championship.
+In his final three seasons the Lakers went 41–2, at one point winning 32 consecutive games.
+The Lakers went 14–0 in 2002 en route to their first national title and went 14–1 in 2003 when they claimed their second national championship.
 Kelly was named the AFCA Division II Coach of the Year after each of these championship years.

 In his 13 years as head coach at Grand Valley State, the Lakers won five conference titles and made six Division II Playoff appearances.
-Only in 1999 did Grand Valley State finish lower than third in the Great Lakes Intercollegiate Athletic Conference (GLIAC) under Kelly.

-The 2001 team set 77 NCAA, GLIAC, and school records, including the all-time Division II scoring record, averaging 58.4 points per game.
+The 2001 Grand Valley team set 77 NCAA, GLIAC, and school records, including the all-time Division II scoring record, averaging 58.4 points per game.

 Kelly's record in 13 years at Grand Valley State was 118–35–2.